 That Means My Product Is Perfect - Right?

 Well, if you have achieved 6 Sigma at every level of your production process, perhaps it is close to perfect.
 But the reality is, nobody is perfect.
-That's why automobile manufacturers provide a warranty and offer extended service contracts, rather than providing a booklet with the actual measurements of each and every product, process and service process plotted on Statistical Process Control (SPC) charts.
+That's why automobile manufacturers provide a warranty and offer extended service contracts as part of their auto warranties, rather than providing a booklet with the actual measurements of each and every product, process and service process plotted on Statistical Process Control (SPC) charts.
 Most consumers would not understand what it means but some would, like me.

 We Just Use a Percent of Sales as Our Expected Warranty Cost